fernritchie/PowerShellScripts/README.md

 Best use of this script is to back up a users data before moving it to a different profile (eg. Azure profile).

+## Uninstall software remote

+Edit this script and replace the software name and switches.

+## Check Software GUID, prompt uninstall

+This can be used to check version number, GUID and uninstall software when on the machine (not remotely).